mvolkmann/blog/src/swift/Fastlane.md

 1. In the dialog that appears, select the "ScreenshotTests" target and click the "Add" button.

-1. NEEDED?
-Select "Build" in the left nav.
-1. NEEDED?
-Click "+" at the bottom and add the "ScreenshotTests" target.
-1. NEEDED?
-Uncheck all the checkboxes except "Run" and "Test".
-1. NEEDED?
-Select the main target and click "-" at the bottom to delete it.

 1. Click the "Close" button.

 For more information, see {% aTargetBlank